foundling/terminal-weather-old/README.md

 ````

+## Notes

+If you update your display, units or format string, the update will not be visible until the cache expires.
+To make the effects immediately visible, pass the `-n` flag to explicitly invalidate the cache.
+E.g.:

+    terminal-weather -n --display=icon
+    terminal-weather -nd=icon

 ## Controlling the output

 To configure the order of terminal-weather's information, pass a string of characters from the list below to the `format` command.